Shukranbadsha/Shukranbadsha/README.md

-# 👋 Hey, I'm Rayyan badshah
+# 👋 Hey, I'm Shukran Badshah

 💡 Passionate about backend development and creating clean, scalable systems.
 🚀 Constantly learning and experimenting with code to bring ideas to life.